cryham/fan-ctrl/README.md

 * Few display demos (full screen, from K.C.)

 TODO:
-* more params: RPM frequency, global graphs
+* more params: RPM frequency, add to global graphs
 * factors, to regulate more fans at once

 ---